flutter/website/flutter-for-react-native/index.md

 import 'package:flutter/widgets.dart';
 import 'package:flutter/my_widgets.dart';
 ```
+Whichever widget package you import, Dart pulls in only the widgets that are
+ used in your app.

-For more information, see the [Flutter Widgets Catalog](https://flutter.io/widgets/).
+For more information, see the [Flutter Widgets Catalog](../widgets/).

-### What is the equivalent of the React Native Hello world! app in Flutter?
+### What is the equivalent of the React Native "Hello world!" app in Flutter?

 In React Native, the `HelloWorldApp` class extends `React.Component` and
 implements the render method by returning a view component.